Some useful nectar plants for the garden:

 At their best from mid-July to mid August.

 Cat-mint such as 'Six Hills Giant'.
-Small Tortoiseshell etc. Much favoured by Bees.
+Small Tortoiseshell etc. June and July.
+Much favoured by Bees.

 Asters - there are many kinds and the Michaelmas Daisies can be visited by the usual garden butterflies especially in an 'Indian Summer' of warm days